-- Gently knead the dough a few times on a lightly floured work surface (using some of the rest of the divided flour) until it all comes together.
+- Gently knead the dough a few times on a lightly floured work surface until it all comes together.
 Shape the dough into 2 separate dough balls and flatten them into thick disks.
-Wrap separately in plastic wrap and refrigerate for at least 1 hour.
+Wrap each disk separately in plastic wrap and refrigerate for at least 1 hour.

 - As the dough rests, mix the apples, brown sugar, flour, lemon juice, cinnamon, and nutmeg together in a large bowl.
 Cover bowl with plastic wrap and let sit in the fridge until the dough is ready.

-- Preheat oven to 425°F. Line a large baking sheet with parchment paper or a silicone baking mat.
+- Preheat oven to 425 degrees F (220 degrees C).
+Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

 - On a lightly floured work surface, roll one of the dough disks into a 12-inch shape (round is a shape.
 Oval is good.
 Rectangle works, too.)
 Transfer dough to the prepared baking sheet.

 - Arrange the apples onto the center of the dough in one single layer.
-They can overlap, but do not pile them on like an apple pie, leaving a 1-2 inch border around.
+They can overlap, but do not pile them on like an apple pie.
+Leave a 1-2 inch border around the pastry.
 Fold the edges of the dough over the apples, overlapping the dough where needed.
-Press gently to seal the edges.
-Brush the crust with the egg wash and sprinkle the raw sugar over the crust.
+Remember, this is rustic, so be as imperfect as you want.
+Press gently to seal the edges, then brush the crust with the egg wash and sprinkle the raw sugar over the crust.

 - Bake until the filling is bubbly and the crust is golden brown, about 33-35 minutes.
 Allow to cool on the baking sheet for 10 minutes before slicing and serving.

 - Repeat baking instructions with the second dough disk and the rest of the apples to create a second galette.

 - Serve with a hearty drizzle of caramel sauce on top.